 The number one question that I often get asked by anyone is: “What camera do you use?”
 I would have a thousand dollars more in the bank by now if I got a penny for each time somebody asked me that question.
 The truth of the matter is, I’ve used quite a few camera systems in the past…Lots.
-So when I post a photo here and there it may have been taken with an ancient film camera or a more modern DSLR.
+So when I post a photo here and there, it may have been taken with an ancient film camera or a more modern DSLR.

 The Sony Mirrorless A series.

-It is Mirrorless.
+It is a Mirrorless Camera.

 Doing away with the mirror of a DSLR means the camera can be smaller and more compact.
 No cumbersome mirrors to include inside the camera body to make it bulky and heavy.
-It also means less flange distance between the rear of the lens and the sensor – and this means it is very easy to make adapters to fit all the other lenses from any manufacturer to use with the camera itself.
+It also means less flange distance between the rear of the lens and the sensor – and this means it is straightforward to make adapters to fit all the other lenses from any manufacturer to use with the camera itself.
 This is what eventually sold me.
 I wanted to be able to use the lenses I have from Canon and Nikon to one Camera body.

 The Sony A7II also had a built-in Image Stabilization Unit, built into the camera body.
 That means compatible lenses automatically had IS when in use.
-In contrast, DSLRs from Canon and Nikon don’t have IS included in the body – it can only be added to lenses.
+In contrast, DSLRs from Canon and Nikon don’t have included in the collection – it can only be added to lenses.
 That means you would have to pay for the IS feature for EACH lens you bought, which can get very expensive.

 Sony A7II, not perfect.

 The Sony A7II is far from perfect.
-The IS would sometimes get stuck and I have to shake the camera to put it back in place.
-The battery life definitely sucks, by far the worst thing about the camera.
+The IS would sometimes get stuck, and I have to shake the camera to put it back in place.
+The battery life sucks, by far the worst thing about the camera.
 Since it doesn’t have a reflex mirror, the camera uses an electronic viewfinder which in turn sucks the camera’s battery power dry.

 So why now, contemplate about getting the new Sony A7III?